AaronAcerboni/lab-chat/README.md

 The possible hyperlinks are:

 - `generic` for any old website.
-- `code` for code shared as a gist or on pastebin.
+- `code` for code shared as a gist or on pastebin (gists or pastebin).
 - `image` for a hyperlink linking directly to an image.

 # How it works

+Links are collected in server memory and a client page requests all of them when its script first starts.

-Links which are collected are pushed as an [interesting json object](https://github.com/AaronAcerboni/lab-chat/blob/master/link%20type%20schema.md) to a listening client websocket.
+Links which are collected are pushed as an [interesting json object](https://github.com/AaronAcerboni/lab-chat/blob/master/link%20type%20schema.md) to a listening client WebSocket.
 This client then draws them on the page.

 # Modules